CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

 ## Review

-In this lab, you have set up two Azure SQL Managed Instances (SQLMI) as primary and secondary and configured SAMI (SQL Server Always On Managed Instance) for mirroring.
+In this lab, you have set up two Azure SQL Managed Instances (SQLMI) as primary and secondary and configured SAMI for mirroring.
 You have created a mirrored database on the primary instance, enabled synchronization with the secondary, and started the mirroring process.
 Finally, you have monitored the mirroring status using Azure tools to ensure high availability.